Locations:

 How do you take an aromatase inhibitor?

-Aromatase inhibitors are pills that you take every day.
-Some people may start treatment with an aromatase inhibitor or take tamoxifen for a few years and then start aromatase inhibitor therapy.
+Aromatase inhibitors are pills you take every day.
+You may start treatment with an aromatase inhibitor.
+In some cases, you might take tamoxifen for a few years and then start aromatase inhibitor therapy.

 Most people take aromatase inhibitors for five years, stopping treatment if they don’t have signs of recurring or new breast cancer.

 That said, studies show breast cancer can come back as long as 20 years after treatment.
 This is late recurrence breast cancer.
-If you’re receiving treatment for ER-positive breast cancer, ask your healthcare provider to explain your risk of late recurrence breast cancer.
+If you’re receiving treatment for ER-positive breast cancer, ask your healthcare provider to explain your risk.

 The most significant benefit is being free of ER-positive breast cancer.
 Studies show 95% of people who receive aromatase inhibitor therapy after breast cancer surgery don’t have breast cancer signs five years after completing treatment.